Jeff Sale's Brief Biographical

 and data-intensive computing into the undergraduate curriculum.

-Jeff is currently Educational Programmer at the San Diego Supercomputer Center on the UCSD campus.
+Jeff currently works full-time as an Learning Design Technologist at the San Diego Supercomputer Center on the UCSD campus.
 He works to promote the use of cyberinfrastructure within the K-12 and undergraduate education community through workshops, training, and curriculum development in collaboration with a talented group of co-workers and educators.

 extensive experience in education courseware development with emphasis